Home / Baltic / Cottage Cheese Mashed Potatoes (Creamy & High Protein)

 Cottage cheese mashed potatoes topped with crispy panko crumbs topping in beige dish.

-4. Stir into the cottage cheese mashed potatoes and add the Panko crumb garnish if using (you can then place the cottage cheese mashed potatoes under the grill for a few minutes).
+4. Stir into the cottage cheese mashed potatoes and add the Panko crumb garnish if using.

 My grandmother is from Latvia, and cottage cheese was always in our fridge – we ate it with everything!
 If you are looking for other cottage cheese ideas, try these easy recipes: